-An example of this is the situation we call the Ales Dilemma.
-Aleš Janda, a cryptocurrency tracing expert who is now an expert at Chainalysis, elaborated on the question during a joint trip to a lecture in Olomouc: “I have 1,000 CZK in my wallet, but you decide whether to burn it or spend it.
+An example of this is the situation we call the Ales’ dilemma.
+Aleš Janda, a cryptocurrency tracing professional and a Chainalysis’ expert, elaborated on the following question: “I have 1,000 CZK in my wallet, but you decide whether to burn it or spend it.
 What are you going to do?”
-Personally, we would let Ales spend the thousand crowns so that the money would get into the economy and, indirectly, perhaps some of it into our pockets.
-If it were us, Ales would have it burned.
+Personally, we would let Ales spend his 1,000 CZK so that the money would get into the economy and, indirectly, perhaps some of it into our pockets.
+If Ales were in our shoes, he would have it burned.
 He assumes that the amount of money in circulation would decrease, and thus the value of all other money, including ours, would increase relatively.
-The dilemma is whether we prioritise the interests of rentiers, who have money saved up, or the interests of entrepreneurs, who offer products and services and therefore need purchasing demand.
+The dilemma is whether we prioritize the interests of rentiers, who have money saved up, or the interests of entrepreneurs, who offer products and services and therefore need purchasing power.
 The interests of both groups are legitimate.
 But if they use the same money, then they are also opposed to each other.

-We focus on fundamental analysis of coins.
+We focus on the fundamental analysis of coins.
 We identify the needs of different groups of people and then look for cryptocurrency projects that are designed specifically for them.
-You can’t optimize one currency to fit all needs, just like you can’t sail into any port should you try to sail into all of them at the same time.
+You can’t optimize one currency to fit all needs, just like you won’t reach any port if you try to sail into many of them at the same time.
 So we are not bitcoin maximalists, despite agreeing that bitcoin is the best and most important cryptocurrency.
 It has a central place in our portfolio.
 Bitcoin is the world’s most robust store of value and we believe it will become the reserve currency.
-However, precisely because Bitcoin excels in this regard, it will miss the train in meeting other needs.
+However, precisely because Bitcoin excels in this regard, it will fail in meeting other needs.
 This is the space for altcoins, which is how we chose our company name.

 A fan of a band will show their support by purchasing a fan token on a mobile phone app.
 This will help the band to record a new album, for example.
 The fan will then receive a share of the income from music sales or concerts automatically and continuously (not just once a year), thanks to a sophisticated smart contract system in the currency of their choice.
 In the same way, an investor can walk down the street, and if he likes a piece of land or a building, he turns his smartphone on it and instantly knows if there is a virtual share of ownership on the market.
 He can then use that share, or part of it, to pay at a restaurant at any time.
-A decentralised currency exchange ensures that the operator of that restaurant receives bitcoin or perhaps the Czech koruna, simply the currency of his choice.
+A decentralized currency exchange ensures that the operator of that restaurant receives bitcoin or perhaps the Czech crown, simply the currency of his choice.
 The investor has nothing to worry about.
-He decides what he wants to store value in, liquidity is assured.
-Similarly, he can buy a share in a work of art, a painting he likes in a restaurant.
-Not only is he buying the feeling associated with a pleasurable experience, but more importantly he is also speculating on the rise in its price.
+They decide what they want to store value in, and liquidity is assured.
+Similarly, they can buy a share in a work of art, a painting they like in a restaurant.
+Not only are they buying the feeling associated with a pleasurable experience, but more importantly they are also speculating on the rise in its price.
 Buying shares will be as easy as shopping on Amazon.
-If we read about an exciting new business project on Facebook today, most of us can only dream of one day trying to change the world ourselves.
+If we read about an exciting new business project on Facebook today, most of us can only dream of eventually trying to change the world ourselves.
 But in a tokenized world, we can reasonably contribute a small amount to such a project.

 - Fundamental analysis